Updates daily in the afternoon

-Approximate expected supply of mRNA vaccines (based on the federal allocation horizons document here, as well as other comments made in press conference) is 300k, 500k, 1M, 1M Pfizer in the weeks of July, then 1125k per week in August, then 1M Pfizer plus 110k Moderna per week in September, then 2M Pfizer plus 520k Moderna per week starting in October.
+Approximate expected supply of mRNA vaccines (based on the federal allocation horizons document here, as well as other comments made in press conference) is 1125k per week in August, then 1M Pfizer plus 200k Moderna per week in September, then 2M Pfizer plus 750k Moderna per week starting in October.

-Expected supply of the AstraZeneca vaccine is 1M doses per week, which is the current rate of local production
+Expected supply of the AstraZeneca vaccine is 1M doses per week.

 Below is a plot of the estimated status of each vaccine dose in Australia.
 How many doses are in people's arms, in reserve, or available?
 This helps show whether administration of doses is keeping up with supply.
 Since the government has not published data to determine this exactly, this estimate is based on a number of assumptions:

-- That 50% of Pfizer/Moderna supply is held in reserve for second doses, and after May 27th, that a Pfizer/Moderna reserve is maintained equal to 40% of outstanding second doses.
-Pfizer/Moderna second doses are administered exactly 25 days after the first dose (Pfizer should be 21 days and Moderna 28m, but I'm treating them the same for simplicity).
+- That prior to May 27th, 50% of Pfizer supply is held in reserve for second doses, and after May 27th, that a Pfizer/Moderna reserve is maintained equal to 40% of outstanding second doses.
+Pfizer/Moderna second doses are administered exactly 25 days after the first dose (Pfizer should be 21 days and Moderna 28m, but I'm treating them the same for simplicity),

 - That doses becoming available in a given week (supply data is only available at the 1-week level) become available at the end of that week.